binhlecong/CSC13009_Final/README.md

 ## Features
 - Explore vocabulary of surrounding obejcts.
-    - Select importance of class
-    - Specify a URL leading to the class
-    - Alarm before a certain amount of time
 - Test learned words
-    - Click on notification to open link instantly
-    - Set class as a one-time event or repeated weekly
 - View test results and achivements

 ## Demo